maple24/vite-admin/docker.md

 https://groupe-sii.github.io/cheat-sheets/docker/index.html

+### Docker images

+`stretch/buster/jessie`

+> Images tagged with stretch, buster, or jessie are codenames for _different Debian releases_.

+`-alpine`

+> This image is the most highly recommended if space is a concern.

+> Alpine images are based on the _Alpine Linux Project_, which is an operating system that was built specifically for use inside of containers.

+> The main reason to use an Alpine image is to make your resulting image as small as possible.

+`-slim`

+> This image generally only installs the minimal packages needed to run your particular tool.

 ### Dockerfiles

 > Dockerfiles are how we containerize our application, or how we build a new container from an already pre-built image and add custom logic to start our application.
 From a Dockerfile, we use the Docker build command to create an image.